Michelle Lopez

 Michelle Lopez (born 1970 in Bridgeport, CT, of Filipino descent) is an American sculptor and installation artist, whose work incorporates divergent industrial materials to critique present day cultural phenomena.
 She lives and works in Philadelphia, PA.

 Biography

-Michelle Lopez received her B.A. in literature and art history in 1992 at Barnard College, and received her M.F.A in 1994 at The School of Visual Arts.
+Michelle Lopez was raised by Filipino immigrant parents in Alexandria, Virginia.
+She received her B.A. in literature and art history in 1992 at Barnard College, and received her M.F.A in 1994 at The School of Visual Arts.
 Lopez is an Associate Professor of Sculpture in the Fine Arts Program at University of Pennsylvania School of Design and leads the Sculpture Division.

 Work

 Boy (1999)

 Lopez first gained critical attention with her sculpture Boy; a leather covered Honda that made its debut in 2000 as part of MoMA / PS1's Greater New York exhibition.
 Her work examines cultural phenomena related to fanaticism, violence, and questions of identity.
 Lopez' artistic process looks at post 9/11 experience and its abject residue on the sculptural object.
 Such forlorn themes can be found in "Blue Angels", "The Year We Made Contact", "Strange Fruit", "Banner Year".

 In a Frieze review, Morgan Falconer describes Lopez's sculpture as "marvelously poised between being one strange thing and something stranger still."